Łukasz Kubot: 2021: New doubles partner, reunion with Melo

 At the end of 2020 season Łukasz Kubot and Marcelo Melo amicably split after a successful partnership that lasted more than four years.
 At the start of 2021 Kubot partnered with Wesley Koolhof to reach the third round at the 2021 Australian Open.

 At Rotterdam Open third seeds Kubot and Koolhof defeated Ben McLachlan and Kei Nishikori before losing to Jérémy Chardy and Fabrice Martin in the second round.
 The pair reached the Masters 1000 quarterfinal at the 2021 Mutua Madrid Open where they were defeated by No. 2 seeds and eventual runners-up Pavić/Mektić.

 In Roland Garros, Kubot and Melo decided to return to play together.
 They lost in the first round to Nicholas Monroe and Frances Tiafoe.
 But at the 2021 Wimbledon Championships they reached the quarterfinals.

+2023: United Cup debut

+Kubot was the part of the Polish team as the doubles player at the inaugural 2023 United Cup.